Some Quotations to Help You with Your Life

 It starts in New York, where he slides from Park Avenue kept man to escort service to vagrant

-—and escapes to Greece to teach English (Dog, cat, cow, what's to know?”), where he is talked into co-hosting a Fat Girls Contest, falls for one of the contestants, and is thrown in jail.
+—and escapes to Mauritius to teach English (Dog, cat, cow, what's to know?”), where he is talked into co-hosting a Fat Girls Contest, falls for one of the contestants, and is thrown in jail.

 Danish tour guide Swan, one of his students, springs him so he can take the English-speakers off her hands.
 What's to know?
 But he and his group are marooned on a deserted beach